CedricLittman/Love_Maths/README.md

 ## Improvements

 The game could be improved quite simply with a few modifications described below.
 These were not implemented as there was insufficient time to research and complete them before the project deadline.
-Some work was done and the work required would be modest.

 Font

-Wishing to join Massimo Vignelli's fight against ugliness I wanted to have one of the fonts he approved of.
+Wishing to join Massimo Vignelli's (a friend of Alessio) fight against ugliness I wanted to have one of the fonts he approved of.
 None of his six preferred fonts are available free of charge from Google fonts but some that are close are.
 One of the next jobs would have been to use one of one of Vignelli's fonts on the site.
 This would have been done in the same way as in the previous assessment with the font linked to the CSS file.